 Don’t forget to stock up on panettone, the local traditional Christmas cake, and take a detour to Galleria Vittorio Emanuele to admire the beautiful Christmas tree!

 - Oh Bej Oh Bej takes place on 6-9 December, from 10:00 am to 10:30 pm.

 - The nearest metro stop is “Cairoli” on the red line

-During the festival, you can take part in candle-making laboratories, browse through the stalls selling local handcrafted products and enjoy the sounds of bagpipes filling the air.
-There are also a street exclusively dedicated to Nativity scenes and a big heated tent where volunteers cook traditional local dishes, including polenta, grilled meat and apple pancakes.
+During the festival, you can take part in candle-making laboratories, browse through the stalls selling locally handcrafted products and enjoy the sounds of bagpipes filling the air.
+There are also a street exclusively dedicated to Nativity scenes and a big heated tent where volunteers cook traditional local dishes, including polenta, grilled meat, and apple pancakes.

 - Candles in Candelara takes place every weekend from 24th November until 16th December.
 There’s an entrance fee of 2 euros (free for children under 12).